HerrNorbert/Windows-Maintenance/README.md

   - check temporary files
   - empty Recycle Bin
   <img src="./assets/disc-cleaner.png">

+We can save disk space by compressing OS binaries via PowerShell

+open `PowerShell` -> run as administrator and type: `Compact /CompactOS:always` This command compress the OS binaries.
+If it causes any side effect you can easily undo it by `Compact /CompactOS:never`

 ## Defragment and Optimize Drives
 This tool run automaticly in the background and has the biggest impact on HDD-s.
 When we delete a file, its actually not erased from the disc, just signed that part of the drive can be overwritten.
 After a while there will be holes in our data and become more complex to read to the computer and takes longer time.